The main lender-side players involved in financing the acquisition of Irish targets are domestic and international banks and debt funds.

 Acquisition finance involving Irish target companies is mostly arranged and underwritten by domestic and international banks.
 In larger syndicated deals, the arranging banks may syndicate the debt to other banks and institutional investors.

 Recent years have seen a steady level of merger and acquisition activity in the Irish market.
 In July 2019, the Irish Central Statistics Office announced that GDP growth for Ireland was 8.2% in 2018, which is the fastest growth rate in Europe and an increase on the 2017 growth rate.
 The first half of 2019 has continued in the same vein as recent years, with a very steady level of M&A activity.
 In addition, there have been four acquisitions of public companies announced so far in 2019, which is significantly more than in recent years.
-While there is expected to be a significant level of M&A activity in Ireland over the next year, there remains a high degree of uncertainty in relation to Brexit and global markets.
+While there is expected to be a significant level of M&A activity in Ireland over the next year, there remains a high degree of uncertainty in relation to Brexit and global markets which could have an impact on deal flow.

 Due to its tax-friendly environment, Ireland is often also used as a holding company jurisdiction.